In this article we will review the Mustool X1 clamp meter, which can measure AC and DC current of up to 600 amps.

 Get it on Banggood

 Disclosure: These is an affiliate link.
-This means that I will receive a small commission if you purchase through my link.
+This means at no cost to you, I receive a small commission if you purchase through my link.

 The Mustool X1 clamp meter comes with a carrying case, basic test leads, temperature probe and a user manual.